KrispyKremeSavage/Gaming-Website-Project/README.md

     Modules: Calvin will be in charge of organizing modules for the project.

     Games: Games he created in our last project will hopefully be implemented into our current assignment.

+Grading PLAN